EconometricInstitute/feb22012-programming-website/data/week3/1-interface-types.md

 <Solution>

 We use the more general interface type as parameters and return types to keep methods general.
-By doing so, we make sure that all inheriting classes can use the method and avoid having to implement the same method for each inheriting class.
+By doing so, we that any objects that work with classes that implement the interface do not have to implement the same method for each class implementing the interface.

 It is also used in creating and declaring new variables.
 A very well-known example is the following: `List<String> exampleList = new ArrayList<>();`.
-Here, the type `List` is general, as there exist many different types of lists.
+Here, the interface type `List` is general, as there exist many different types of lists.
-The class `ArrayList` inherits the class `List`, so that `List` is an interface of `ArrayList` here.
+The class `ArrayList` implements the interface `List`. `List` is an interface defining the particular behavior of what we can do with a list, for example adding, removing and retrieving elements at particular indices.
 In the [documentation](https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/util/List.html)
-you can find which other implementing classes have the interface `List`.
+you can find which other iclasses that implement the interface `List`.

 </Solution>